RogueAstro/jekyll-now/index.md

 I am a PhD candidate at the Geneva Observatory, where I work with Prof. [David Ehrenreich](https://obswww.unige.ch/~ehrenrei/homepage/Welcome.html) and many other scientists.
 I am also a member of the [NCCR PlanetS](http://nccr-planets.ch) collaboration.

 My main research topic is the detection and characterization of extra-solar planets, more specifically the dynamics and chemistry of their upper atmospheres.
-I am also interested in solving problems related to the observation and description of stellar atmospheres, and developing scientific software for the astronomical community.
+I am also interested in solving problems related to the observation and description of stellar atmospheres and developing scientific software for the astronomical community.
 The main instruments I use in my research are high-resolution and/or space-based spectrographs, and a trusty MacBook Pro.

 ---